EimearCunningham/milestone-three/README.md

 # UX

 ### Who this website is for:
-* This website is for people interested in reading.
+* This website is for people interested in reading who want to share book reviews with others & upload their own book reviews.

 ### What they want to achieve:
-* They want to browse through book reviews, add their own book reviews.
+* They want to browse through book reviews & add their own book reviews.

 ### This project is the best way to help them achieve these things because:
 * From the homepage, the user can easily browse through book reviews without having to register / login.
-* Once logged in the user has the opportunity to easily upoad their own book reviews.
+* Once logged in the user has the opportunity to easily upoad their own book reviews by filling out a short form.

 ## User Stories:
 1. As a user, I want to browse through book reviews and find more information on each book.
-2. As a user, I want to be able to upload my own book reviews to the site.
+2. As a user, I want to search for a book/author in the reviews.
 3. As a user, I want to be able to register and create an account on the site.
+4. As a user, I want to be able to upload my own book reviews to the site.
-4. As a user, I want to be able to login to the site and view my profile.
+5. As a user, I want to be able to login to the site and view my profile.
-5. As a user, I want to be able to edit / delete the reviews I have uploaded.
+6. As a user, I want to be able to edit / delete the reviews I have uploaded.

 ## Design
-- Color Scheme
+### Color Scheme
+I decided to keep the color scheme of the site neutral and clean
+- A light grey/lilac (#d1d1e0) was used as the background color for the site
+- A soft peach (#e8e4e3) was used as the background color for the review cards, to compliment the page background

-- Typography
+### Typography
+- Google Font [Kiwi Maru](https://fonts.google.com/specimen/Kiwi+Maru)"Kiwi Maru" was used as the font type across the site.
+I thought this everyday text complimented the casual and clean style of the site.

 ## Wireframes:
 [desktop]